kitnil/awesome/README.md

 ## Java

+- [turbo-editor](https://github.com/vmihalachi/turbo-editor) - Simple and powerful File Editor for Android.
+All is licensed under the GPLv3 license.
+- [PDFLayoutTextStripper](https://github.com/JonathanLink/PDFLayoutTextStripper) - Converts a pdf file into a text file while keeping the layout of the original pdf.
+Useful to extract the content from a table in a pdf file for instance.
+This is a subclass of PDFTextStripper class (from the Apache PDFBox library).
 - [bt](https://github.com/atomashpolskiy/bt) - Java BitTorrent library with DHT, magnet links, encryption and more
 - [influxdb-plugin](https://github.com/jenkinsci/influxdb-plugin) - Jenkins plugin to send build metrics into InfluxDB
 - [oreon-engine](https://github.com/fynnfluegge/oreon-engine) - OpenGL/Vulkan Java 3D Engine